 Bart Williams is one of the nation’s most sought after trial lawyers and commercial litigators.
 He has served as lead counsel for numerous companies in bet-the-company litigation.
-Bart has served as a counselor and trial lawyer for many Fortune 500 corporations in a variety of industries, including: media and entertainment, financial services, consumer products, telecommunications and technology, pharmaceutical, and private equity.
-He has represented multiple major law firms in their most serious legal malpractice cases.
+Bart has served as a counselor and trial lawyer for many Fortune 500 corporations in a variety of industries, including: sports, media and entertainment, financial services, consumer products, telecommunications and technology, pharmaceutical, and private equity.
+He has represented multiple major law firms in their most serious professional negligence cases.
 He has also represented celebrities, government officials and corporate executives individually in high-stakes matters.
 Bart’s background as a former Assistant United States Attorney has also helped establish him as a “go to” lawyer for internal corporate investigations and white collar criminal defense matters.

 A member of the American College of Trial Lawyers, Bart has compiled an impressive list of victories in jury and bench trials throughout the United States [View Matters List below].
 He has been featured in numerous publications such as Law360, The American Lawyer, Black Enterprise, Chambers USA and the Daily Journal, which has repeatedly named him one of the top 100 lawyers in the State of California.
 In 2018, both Benchmark Litigation and Chambers and Partners named him as a finalist for National Trial Lawyer of the Year.

 A leader within the Firm, Bart is a member of the Firm’s seven-member Executive Committee and also serves as head of Proskauer’s Los Angeles office.

 Bart served as an assistant U.S. Attorney in the Central District of California where he concentrated on complex criminal prosecutions involving allegations of fraud or other business crimes.
 He obtained convictions in 11 out of 11 jury trials.
 He received several special commendations during his tenure, including one from the Honorable Louis J. Freeh, then-director of the FBI.